 Schwankhalle, Bremen, 14 Janurary 2018

-Gráinne Mulvey, Part I surround sound
+Gráinne Mulvey, Part I (surround sound and video)

-Fergal Dowling, Part II surround sound
+Fergal Dowling, Part II (surround sound and video)

-Scott McLaughlin, Part III surround sound
+Scott McLaughlin, Part III (surround sound and video)

 Mihai Cucu, video photography and editing